 A crash involving a big truck can result in big injuries.
 A tractor trailer crash will likely result in more significant injuries than a car crash involving the same location, same angle of impact, and same speed at impact.

 Some of these tractor trailers can weigh up to 80,000 pounds.
-A tractor trailer takes longer to stop, especially when traveling at highway speeds, as compared to a car.
+A tractor trailer takes longer to stop—especially when traveling at highway speeds—compared to a car.
 It, therefore, is not surprising to learn that the force applied to the occupants of the passenger car involved in the crash is significant.

-But the resulting injuries is not the only differing factor between a truck crash and a car crash.
+But the resulting injuries are not the only differing factor between a truck crash and a car crash.
 The investigation following a truck crash is typically much more in depth and must be done very quickly in order to preserve the proper evidence.

-Who Investigates First Is Vital
+Who Investigates the Truck Accident First Is Vital

 The trucking company is usually trained to then call its insurance company, who will send out an accident reconstruction team to the scene of the crash within hours.
 This can have a big impact on your case.
 The truck company’s reconstructionist will get the first view of what happened and certainly won’t ask the questions to prove your case.

 I have also seen situations where the trucking company has repaired the involved tractor trailer and put it back in service right away.
 This too can have huge effects on your case.
 If the truck is repaired and is put back in use, it is nearly impossible for your attorney to later prove that there was something wrong with the truck at the time of the crash.

-Have The Last Word In Your Case
+Don't Let The Insurance Company Have The Last Word In Your Case

 If an attorney is hired immediately following a truck crash, there are other crucial pieces of evidence that can be properly preserved before it is too late, like the truck driver’s log books, the condition of the roadway at the time of the crash, and any surveillance videos that may have captured the crash as it happened.